HomeStock MarketHow to Select Low Risk High Return Stocks in Equity Market?

 Stocks with a beta of less than 1 have less price volatility than the market and are less risky.

-Higher the beta higher the risk you carry.
+The higher the beta higher the risk you carry.
 There is no need to calculate betas of stocks (which would be a tedious process).
-Both Sensex and Nifty stocks’ beta value can be gathered from respective websites:
+Both Sensex and Nifty stocks’ beta values can be gathered from respective websites:

 CAPM describes the relationship between risk and expected return and that is used in the pricing of risky securities.